mojojojo99/company/funeral.md

 We promise and fully commit to <b>transparent pricing</b> for all packages.
 As each package is fully customized, please contact us for further information at <b style="font-weight: 800; font-size: 1em; color: #660000"> (65) 9112 5678 </b>.
 <br /><br />
 <hr />
-<h3>Buddhist <b>Funeral Management Services:</b></h3>
+<h3>Buddhist/Taoist <b>Funeral Management Services:</b></h3>
-Buddhist funerals are usually conducted in void decks and parlors with monks onsite to offer prayers and memorial services.
+Buddhist/Taoist funerals are usually conducted in void decks and parlors.
+Some might opt to invite monks onsite to offer prayers and memorial services.
 Food, beverages and light refreshments can be arranged for guests paying respects.

 <br/>
 <br/>